Dismiss

 Grouped honestly by month because the work is clearly real and completed, but exact public ship dates for each internal cleanup are not pinned here.

-• Profile ownership cleanup: Main profile saves no longer silently act like owner of all world identities.
+• Profile ownership cleanup: Social Circle profile saves no longer silently act like owner of all world identities.

 • Friends/messages relationship alignment: Friend-based behavior and message access rules were moved toward one coherent shared model.